MetOffice/mule/mule/docs/source/user_guide_basics.rst

 ..
 Warning::

-    It is *not* considered good practice to use this method when your code is actually designed to target a specific file type; since the specific sub-classes are **not identical** - so you have to be very careful about what properties you make use of.
+    It is *not* considered good practice to use this method when your code is actually designed to target a specific file type.
+Since the specific sub-classes are **not identical**, you have to be very careful about what properties you make use of.